Hard-wearing and stylish stones for patios, driveways and more

 You might need

-Once you’ve selected your paving, it’s time to think about all those extras you might need for laying and maintenance.
+Once you’ve selected your paving stones, it’s time to think about all those extras you might need to finish the job.